Floorp-Projects/Floorp/devtools/client/webconsole/README.md

 The WebConsole (webconsole) shows you all the console API calls made by scripts and alerts you when javascript errors are thrown by a script.
 It can also display network logs, and you can evaluate expressions using the console input, a.k.a.
 JsTerm.
-You can read more about it on [MDN](https://developer.mozilla.org/en-US/docs/Tools/Web_Console) to learn all the features and how to use the tool.
+You can read [more](https://firefox-source-docs.mozilla.org/devtools-user/web_console/) about it to learn all the features and how to use the tool.

 ## Run WebConsole